BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/intro.md

 $$K = \{(\cos(\phi), \sin(\phi)) : \phi \in [0;2\pi]\}$$

 However, this perception is most undoubtedly incorrect and definitively subjective.
-The abstraction is an objectified version we often silently agree on because our experiences endorse it.
+The abstraction is an objectified version that we often silently agree on because our experiences endorse it.
-Platon believed that these abstractions are more accurate than what we perceive, i.e., through the perception of a chair shines the idea of it.
+*Platon* believed that these abstractions are more accurate than what we perceive, i.e., through the perception of a chair shines the idea of it.
 And the idea is perfect.
 I think it is the other way around, and instead of perfect and imperfect, I use the terms *concrete* and *abstract*.
-The chair is *concrete*, but our perception of it has nothing to do with it except it enables us to deal with it.
+The chair is *concrete*, but our perception of it has nothing to do with it with the exception that it enables us to deal with it.
-Our perception is the first *abstraction*.
+Our perception is the first *abstraction* born out of *Kant's* understanding -- we are able to perceive it as one thing.
 The *second-order abstraction* of it, e.g., using the word *chair*, is a silent agreement of a set of perceptions we call *chair*.
 For the number 1, this is similar.

+It is no surprise that the *Greeks* had troubles with defining negative numbers because of a lack of experience.
+Since they focused mostly on geometry, negative numbers were never an issue.
+The invention of money made negative numbers a necessity thus they were invented and discovered.
+I think this is an argument for *Kant's* assumption because if negative numbers came from within, there is no reason why the *Greeks* had trouble with finding them.

+This does not mean we have to experience negative numbers to find them.
+*Einstein* came up with his theory by virtually thinking about it.
+Back then, there was no way to experience it.
+But I would argue that he had lived through everything to make his *leap of understanding*.
+Similar to thinking about pink elephants, he knew $A$ and $B$ and was able to connect both.

-Therefore, mathematics is a product of our perception.
+To conclude, in my opinion, mathematics is a product of our *perception* and *understinding*.
-And suppose we assume that our perception is realized by reality (our biochemical body).
-In that case, mathematics is real, invented (similar to language), and discovered (it helps us with reality) but might have nothing to do with what we perceive as our reality.
+And if we assume that our perception is realized by reality (our biochemical body), than mathematics is real, invented (similar to language), and discovered (it helps us with reality) but might have nothing to do with what is behind our perception, i.e., reality as it is (if there is such thing).

 ## Why do we need Math?